-The results are reported of the study of materials used in the CERN Closed Loop recirculation gas system currently under test with the RPC muon detectors in the CMS experiment at the LHC.
+Results are reported on a study of materials used in the CERN Closed Loop recirculation gas system presently under test with the RPC muon detectors in the CMS experiment at the LHC.
 Studies include a sampling campaign in a low-radiation environment (cosmic rays at the CERN ISR test site).
 We describe the dedicated RPC chamber tests, the chemical analysis of the filters and gas used, and discuss the results of the Closed Loop system.